 With a knack for charcoal-grilled steaks and yakiniku grill, Angus House doesn’t disappoint when it comes to good cuts of meat.
-We recommend the tasty Tournedos Steak that offers a tender tenderloin beef wrapped with a strip of bacon; as well as the Miyazaki Wagyu Sirloin Steak.
+We recommend the tasty Tournedos Steak that offers a tender tenderloin beef wrapped with a strip of bacon, as well as the Miyazaki Wagyu Sirloin Steak if you like your meats well-marbled.
 Most cuts here range from 150g-300g.

 It’s been over a decade since Bedrock opened its doors, earning its rep as one of Singapore’s best steakhouses with signatures like the 400-day grain-fed Tomahawk Steak and Bedrock Pepper Steak.
 Try their Dry-aged U.S.D.A Prime Ribeye and Bone Marrow, as well as their creamy Mac n’ Cheese.